Manoil-Ivanov/Manoil-Ivanov/README.md

 </a>

-🚀 I'm currently diving into the world of web scraping.
+🚀 I'm currently diving into the world of Web Scraping.
 I'm passionate about learning new technologies and eager to grow my skills.
 Always open to new challenges and opportunities!
 <!--
 **Manoil-Ivanov/Manoil-Ivanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.